 Worth getting out of bed for

 Days at the hotel are best spent doing very little, aside from eating, drinking, wandering over to the spa and being very merry.
 Castiglioncello del Trinoro is a great base for discovering Tuscany’s vineyards, historic villages and tempting trattorias.
-Ask staff to arrange hiking trails around Monteverdi Tuscany, yoga, painting and sketching in the lavender garden, wine and cheese tastings at the Enoteca, or a discussion with the current artist in residence.
+Ask staff to arrange hiking trails around Monteverdi Tuscany, yoga, painting and sketching in the lavender garden, or a discussion with the current artist in residence.
 Sant'Andrea church comes alive with the sound of music in regular music concerts; the Incontri in Terra di Siena festival, of which the hotel owner is a patron, occasionally hosts performances in the hotel's grounds.
 The hotel also recommends tours of La Foce’s famous gardens, 15 minutes away by car, as well as trips to Montepulciano’s vineyards to sip some Vino Nobile, or Montalcino for Brunello.
 Olive-oil tastings and horse riding can also be arranged.

 In Sarteano, steer straight to Dopoteatro, a cosy wine bar right in front of the theatre that's perfect for aperitivos and light meals.
 Osteria da Gagliano on Via Roma is a great spot for simple, traditional Tuscan cuisine: pici with ragout, stewed boar, spelt with pecorino and pears, leek and saffron cake and so on.
 The little restaurant with its exposed brick and stone walls and arched ceilings makes for an atmospheric setting: there’s only space for 25 though, so be sure to book.
 The dining room has space for around 20.
 Once a tannery owned by Tuscan nobile, Locanda dei Tintori is now a humble restaurant serving rustic Tuscan dishes made with locally sourced ingredients; try traditional pici (like a fat spaghetti) or one of their thin and crispy pizzas, followed by a large slice of homemade tiramisu.
 For a memorable end to a trip, take a table in the cobbled 15th-century cloister of Il Chiostroon Corso Garibaldi; dine on their pici al cinghiale or veal tartare while sipping a large glass of rosso vino amongst fragments of classical pillars and large urns full of blossoming flowers.